 Presented by Royal Canadian Legion Branch 265 at the Aldergrove Legion Cenotaph.
 In-person attendance is not permitted, but residents are encouraged to view the live ceremony at www.facebook.com/aldergrovelegion.

 Fort Langley Cenotaph

 Presented by the Fort Langley Remembrance Day Committee and the Fort Langley Lions Club at the Fort Langley Cenotaph.
-In-person attendance is not permitted, but residents are encouraged to view the live ceremony at www.fortlangleyremembers.com.
+There is an in-person event planned for veterans and participants, the general public is asked not to attend but rather watch online here: www.fortlangleyremembers.com.

 Presented by the Murrayville Cenotaph Remembrance Day Ceremony Organizing Committee at the Murrayville Cenotaph.
 In-person attendance is not permitted, but residents are encouraged to view the live ceremony at www.MurrayvilleRemembranceDay.ca.

-New Westminster’s Remembrance Day ceremony will feature many of its traditional elements – minus the crowds – in 2020.
-The City of New Westminster, the Royal Canadian Legion and The Royal Westminster Regiment have been working together to develop COVID-friendly plans for this year’s ceremony.
+New Westminster’s Remembrance Day ceremony will feature many of its traditional elements – minus the crowds – in 2021.
 A virtual event will be live-streamed on Wednesday, Nov.
 11.